aleshaleksey/fansys23/09-races.md

 - The "piercing" and "slashing" resistances are negated by weapons made of silver..

 **Extra (18)**
-- Resistant to "bludgeoning", "piercing", "slashing", "sheer" and "pressure".
+- Resistant to "percussive", "piercing", "slashing", "sheer" and "pressure".
 (10)
 - Resistant to "prone", "bleeding", "crippled", "incapacitated" and "frightened".
 - Resistant to "poison", "disease".
 (4)
 - Alternate form: Wolf.
 (4 points)